mattermost/docs/source/about/cloud-subscriptions.rst

 Is Mattermost Cloud Enterprise a dedicated instance run on AWS systems?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mattermost Cloud Enterprise can be deployed as a dedicated Mattermost environment running in a dedicated AWS account with separate infrastructure for that customer specifically, i.e. separate database, separate VMs, separate Kubernetes cluster.
-Please contact sales for more inforamtion on this option.
+Please contact Mattermost Sales for more information on this option.

 How is customer data in Mattermost Cloud Enterprise encrypted?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^